Sofie E. Miller

 In his implementing memo on retrospective review, former Administrator of the Office of Information and Regulatory Affairs, Cass Sunstein, stated the importance of designing regulations to facilitate their evaluation:

 With its emphasis on “periodic review of existing significant regulations,” Executive Order 13563 recognizes the importance of maintaining a consistent culture of retrospective review and analysis throughout the executive branch.
 To promote that culture, future regulations should be designed and written in ways that facilitate evaluation of their consequences and thus promote retrospective analyses and measurement of “actual results.”
 To the extent permitted by law, agencies should therefore give careful consideration to how best to promote empirical testing of the effects of rules both in advance and retrospectively.
 [Emphasis added]

 Sunstein reinforced this point in his June 14, 2011 memo, Final Plans for Retrospective Analysis of Existing Rules.
 In line with the requirements of EO 13563, OMB’s implementation memo, and OMB's Draft 2013 Report to Congress, it is clear that agencies should incorporate specific plans for retrospective review and ex post evaluation into the text of their final rules “so as to facilitate retrospective analysis of their effects.”

-To evaluate whether proposed rules are “designed and written in ways that facilitate evaluation of their consequences,” we plan to measure them against the five criteria listed in the box below.
+To evaluate whether proposed rules are “designed and written in ways that facilitate evaluation of their consequences,” we plan to measure them against five criteria: